-I find my GitHub profile pretty important when it comes to being an active developer.
+I find my GitHub profile crucial for being an active developer.
 Unfortunately, most of my projects are private due to business requirements.
 But still, it's a showcase of who you are.

 So let's dive into pimping your profile but adding a custom readme!

 Adding a Readme

 Let's start by adding a .readme; this will allow us to create our little teaser of who we are.

 To add this readme, visit the following URL and create a new repository.

 GitHub New Repo, The name should be the same as your username.
 (Rebelchris/rebelchris for me).

 You will now see an 8-bit giggling GitHub Octocat and the notice you found the unique repository.
 Make sure to add the .readme here!

 Styling your Readme

 Of course, it's now up to you to style your readme page; there are some fantastic examples out there!

 You can use markdown to style it; we can use the repo to store images!